kshitij3112/EvPSNet/README.md

-# EvPSNet: Evidential Panoptic Segmentation Network for Uncertainy-aware Panoptic Segmenetation
+# EvPSNet: Evidential Panoptic Segmentation Network for Uncertainy-aware Panoptic Segmentation

 EvPSNet is the first approach to tackle the task of uncertainty-aware panoptic segmentation, with an aim to provide per-pixel semantic and instance label together with per-pixel panoptic uncertainty estimation.